kermodegroup/ML-MIX/README.md

 - fix mlml is defined (which needs a full neighborlist)
 - *ALL* other pair_styles defined need half neighborlists (if there is even one pair_style defined which needs a full neighborlist, i.e, ACE, UF3, this isn't a problem as then half neighborlists are constructed correctly.)

-Update: this bug is now fixed on the latest `stable` release of LAMMPS.
+Update: as of 18/03/2025 this bug is now fixed on the latest `stable` release of LAMMPS.

 ## Setup